 Quality Control in the audit environment is an important area of focus for audit practitioners.
 This section provides guidance to firms on international quality control standards for auditors, including International Standard on Quality Control 1 (ISQC 1) and includes our paper on improving audit quality using root cause analysis (RCA).
 It also picks up international developments, including the IAASB audit quality project.

-Assurance is a general term for the comfort that can be derived from credible information.
 Find out more on: what assurance means, what can trigger the need for assurance, what an assurance engagement is and what assurance mapping is.

 Information on the variety of assurance options open to organisations - from those exempt from mandatory audit requirements to those seeking assurance on non-financial business information.